Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 How will you promote each product?

-- Consider all the options.
-For example, direct mail, PR, advertising and online marketing.
+- Consider the options.
+For example, social media, email, direct mail, PR and online advertising.

 - Personal recommendation is often a key source of new customers.
-Consider ways to increase the number of introductions, starting with thanking each person who recommends your business.
+Consider ways to increase the number of introductions.

 How will you distribute and sell each product?